 15. Santa’s Village

-Finally, we can’t possibly conclude this list without Santa Claus.
+What kind of Christmas fundraising idea list would this be without Santa Claus?
 Consider creating a “Santa’s Village” where, after paying a fee, children can get a picture with Santa.
 You can also have two different fees: one for a photo with Santa, and one that also includes a gift from Santa.

 In Santa’s Village, you can also sell hot chocolate, hot cider, and other Christmas treats and drinks.
 Also, selling wreaths, candles, and decorations can make the entire experience more enticing and help you collect more funds.